slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man."
 -- Mark Twain [1835]*

+> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
+-- Peter Kropotkin [1842]*

 > *"I learned a long time ago the wisest thing I can do is be on my side."
 -- Maya Angelou [1928]*

+> *"Help a man who is in trouble and that man will remember you when he is in trouble again."
+-- Paul Alexander [1946]*

 > *"The ones who refer to you repeatedly as "my friend" are most likely to betray you." (...)
 "Never argue with people in private (you will not convince them); argue in public to convince others."
 -- Nassim Taleb [1960]*

-> *"Help a man who is in trouble and that man will remember you when he is in trouble again."
--- Paul Alexander*

-> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
--- Peter Kropotkin*

 > *"The worst thing about betrayal is that it never comes from your enemies."
--- The godfather*
+-- The godfather {fictional}*

 > *"Allies want you to win.
 Friends want you to stay with them."
 -- codie_sanchez@x*